I was feeling particularly sad and sorry for myself one day. My wife said something I didn’t expect and it got me pretty riled up.

 The problem is, like most addictions well-meaning friends are not what we need.
 We need to hear the truth and that can hurt.

-Letting go of an addiction often means leaping into a void, an empty, usually uncomfortable space for an indefinite period something most of us want to avoid by jumping straight back into our behaviour addiction.
+Letting go of addiction often means leaping into a void, an empty, usually uncomfortable space for an indefinite period something most of us want to avoid by jumping straight back into our behavior addiction.